Interprofessional Care Team Approach to Cognitive Changes

 • Social Workers

-and any other health care practitioner interested in learning more about the cognition concerns and challenges of living with Parkinson’s Disease.
+... and any other health care professional who is interested in learning more about the cognitive concerns and challenges associated with PD.

 Learning Objectives

-At the end of the talk series, the learner will:
+At the end of this activity, the learner will be able to:

-1. Differentiate between mild cognitive impairment and dementia in individuals with Parkinson’s disease
+1. Differentiate between mild cognitive impairment and dementia in persons with Parkinson’s disease (PD).

-4. List six non-pharmacologic strategies for managing changes in cognition in individuals with Parkinson’s disease
+4. List non-pharmacologic strategies for managing changes in cognition in individuals with PD.

-5. Identify the domains of cognition and how changes in each cognitive domain may manifest clinically, within different professional disciplines, for people with Parkinson’s
+5. Discuss the domains of cognition and how changes in each cognitive domain may manifest clinically within different professional disciplines for people with Parkinson’s.

 Course summary